A Probabilistic Approach to The Perfect Sum Problem: Simulations

 For cases where the values of set $S$ can take on continuous values, we may find a continuous distribution which approximates these values better then the normal distribution, but this only works well for a significantly large n.
 This is especially the case if the distribution is highly skewed.
 Another aspect to consider when approaching the continuous case is that finding the number of exact sums results in an exact solution of 0.
 In fact, We get more insight from looking at how many sets sum up to greater/less then a certain threshold value.
 We performed various simulations which explore the validity of our approximation approach and found promising results.
 This approximation does well when the threshold is higher up relative to the set size, since larger subsets will contribute more to the solution.

 Additionally, the normal approximation did better on smaller input set sizes when compared to the chi-squared approximation.
 This is likely due to the fact that the normal approximation directly takes the mean and standard deviation of the set as parameters making it highly flexible when faced with sample deviations which occur in small samples sizes.
 However, as the set size increased, the chi-squared approximation performed better, with lower approximation error.
-This is depicted in \hyperref[fig:chivnormal]{Figure 6.} Note, however, that despite despite the normal approximation becoming less accurate for larger n, it is still a relatively good approximation, with an maximum absolute error of ~0.08, while the chi squared approximation was off by 0.4 in the worst case.
+This is depicted in Figure~\ref{fig:chivnormal}.
+Note, however, that despite the normal approximation becoming less accurate than the chi-squared for larger n, it is still a relatively good approximation, with an maximum absolute error of ~0.08, while the Chi-Squared approximation was off by 0.4 in the worst case.
 The normal approximation is versatile as it's parameters allow for sample deviation adjustments.